From Namibia to South Africa

 We search for elephants, zebras and kudus, and even spot some lions and a herd of buffalos.
 Some animals visit us at the campsite - even a snake!!

-(Next time we meet I'm going to tell you about the snake Chris spottet right beside our car!!!)
+(Next time we meet ask me about the snake Chris spottet right beside our car!!!)

 Now we are heading towards the Garden Route.